Fake German heiress Anna Delvey gives first interview after release on house arrest

-Anna Delvey’s first interview after release on house arrest: ‘They told me I’d get deported to Mars before I’d get out in New York’
+Fraudster Anna Delvey on house arrest: ‘They told me I’d get deported to Mars before I’d get out in New York’

-Delvey said she was “really happy” to return to Manhattan, and lauded her attorney for “aligning with her vision” and fighting for getting her bail.
+Delvey said she was ‘really happy’ to return to Manhattan, and lauded her attorney for ‘aligning with her vision’ and fighting for getting her bail

-Fake German Heiress Anna Delvey has spoken out about her release from prison.
+Fake German heiress Anna Delvey, the subject of hit Netflix drama Inventing Anna, has spoken about her release from prison on house arrest and “trying to fix what I’ve done wrong”.

-In her first interview after her release on house arrest from the Orange County Detention Centre — where she spent 18 months after ICE determined she had overstayed her visa — Delvey said she was “really happy” to return to Manhattan, and lauded her attorney for “aligning with her vision” and fighting for getting her bail.
+In her first interview after her release from the Orange County Detention Centre – where she spent 18 months after US Immigration and Customs Enforcement (ICE) determined she had overstayed her visa – Delvey said she was “really happy” to return to Manhattan, and lauded her attorney for “aligning with her vision” and fighting to get her bail.

 “Nothing was guaranteed.
 They denied bail before.
 It was an exercise in perseverance,” Delvey told The New York Times.
 “So many immigration lawyers told me I’d get deported to Mars before I’d get out in New York.
-And I just had to find the person who [wouldn’t] accept “no” for an answer and make it happen.”
+And I just had to find the person who [wouldn’t] accept ‘no’ for an answer and make it happen.”

-Delvey, 31, successfully conned friends and big banks out of hundreds of thousands of dollars before she was convicted in 2019 of fraud and grand larceny and sentenced to between four and 12 years in prison.
+Delvey, 31, conned friends and big banks out of hundreds of thousands of dollars before she was convicted in 2019 of fraud and grand larceny and sentenced to between four and 12 years in prison.
 After paying back her victims, Delvey was briefly released in February 2021 before she was arrested by ICE.

-A judge ordered her release on house arrest earlier this week after finding that her status “as a public figure” made it difficult for her to avoid detention, and her “risk of flight [is] sufficiently mitigated,” according to filings obtained by The Daily Beast.
+A judge ordered her release on house arrest earlier this week after finding that her status “as a public figure” made it difficult for her to avoid detention, and her “risk of flight [is] sufficiently mitigated”, according to filings obtained by The Daily Beast.

-Delvey told the Times that she did not want to fight her immigration case from Germany because she didn’t want people to think she only cares about “obscene wealth,” and could not handle a period in jail.
+Delvey told the Times that she did not want to fight her immigration case from Germany because she didn’t want people to think she only cares about “obscene wealth” and could not handle a period in jail.

-“... and that’s just not the reality.
+She added: “... and that’s just not the reality.
 I could have left, but I chose not to because I’m trying to fix what I’ve done wrong.
 I have so much history in New York and I felt like if I were in Europe, I’d be running from something.
 But if jail does not prove people wrong, then what will?” she said.

-When asked about how she got the money to pay for her $10,000 bail and her East Village apartment rent — which included three months upfront — Delvey simply told the Times “to ask the government.”
+When asked about how she got the money to pay for her $10,000 bail and her East Village apartment rent – which included three months upfront – Delvey simply told the Times “to ask the government”.
 She added that the money was hers.

 “John [Sandweg], my lawyer, found [the apartment] for me.
 I obviously wasn’t able to do anything from jail.
 I have a great team around me, so it was all thanks to them,” she further explained.